 Chances are, you’ve tried to silence the racing thoughts before.
 How’d that go for you?
 Probably not very well considering you’re here reading this anxiety blog.
 Eliminating a mind full of fearful thoughts takes more than hope and well wishing.
 It takes meditation.

-Meditation helps to quiet your overactive mind, which naturally slows things down even in the midst of a panic attack.
+One of the benefits of meditation for anxiety is that it helps to quiet your overactive mind, which naturally slows things down even in the midst of a panic attack.
 This new mindfulness, or rather, quietness allows you to identify the silence in between the racing thoughts.
 As a result, you don’t feed into your fearful thoughts as you can recognize that sense of relief.
 Even if it’s for a second in between millions of racing thoughts, it’s a second that gives you a feeling of peace.

 Meditation Teaches You That You Aren’t Your Thoughts